Helen Flint

-Helen Flint (January 14, 1898 – September 9, 1967) was an American actress.
+Helen Flint (June 14, 1898 – September 9, 1967) was an American actress.

+Early life and career

+Born in Chicago, Flint was the daughter of Mary Eva Black and attorney Alexander Flint, and the niece of popular stage actress Dorothy Dorr.
+It was Dorr's career that first inspired her niece to pursue acting and she later facilitated Flint's efforts to find work on Broadway.

 Flint debuted as a member of the chorus in the Ziegfeld Follies when she was 17.
-Her work on Broadway included more than 20 productions between 1921 and 1946.
+Her Broadway resume included more than 20 productions between 1921 and 1946.
+She also worked as a model, posing for such artists as James Montgomery Flagg and Arthur William Brown.

-Flint appeared in more than 20 films between 1931 and 1944.
-Flint often played seedy or sexually available women.
+Flint appeared in more than 20 films from 1931 to 1944, often portraying seedy or sexually available women.
 Her films included Ah, Wilderness! and Black Legion.
 She portrayed the fortune-hunting actress Minna Tipton in David O. Selznick's production of Little Lord Fauntleroy.

 Flint's career ended with an acting appearance in the comedy The Dancer (1953) in New York.

+Personal life and death

-Banker H. Spencer Auguste married Flint on January 27, 1938, in Palm Beach, Florida.
+Banker H. Spencer Auguste married Flint on January 27, 1938 in Palm Beach, Florida.
 They were divorced in Reno, Nevada, on January 7, 1939.

+In 1954, en route from New York to Palm Springs, Florida and a planned new home purchase, Flint's plans were abruptly overhauled by what was meant to be a brief stopover in the Georgetown district of Washington, D.C.
+A Georgetown resident for the remainder of her life, Flint eventually purchased four residential buildings containing four units each, becoming what, by 1958, The Washington Sunday Star would dub a "unique landlady" and "house mother" to tenants whose apartments were characterized above all by "homeyness."

-On September 9, 1967, Flint died in a hospital in Washington, D. C., after being hit by a car.
-She was 69.
+On September 9, 1967, Flint died in Georgetown University Hospital after being hit by a motorist.
+She was sixty-nine.